blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

-_Note_: if you have other values on your environment (Qemu, VMware), feel free to contact me and I'll update the table with the result of the KD command
+<div markdown="span" class="alert-info"><i class="fa fa-info-circle">&nbsp;Note:</i> if you have other values on your environment (Qemu, VMware), feel free to contact me and I'll update the table with the result of the KD command</div>

 ```text
 dx @$cursession.Processes.Where( p => p.Name == "System").First().KernelObject.Pcb.DirectoryTableBase & ~0xfff